“Overthinking, also, best known as creating problems that are never there.”– David Sikhosana

 While it may sometimes feel natural to overthink, the truth is it does not prove to assist in dealing with any situation, however big or small.

 According to a study published by the Journal of Abnormal Psychology in 2013, “dwelling on your shortcomings, mistakes, and problems increases your risk of mental health problems”.
-This is just one of the negative consequences to overthinking and dedicating too much of our energy to rumination.
-While honest reflection can be healthy for personal growth, morbid reflection of that we cannot change does not serve us in a positive way.
+This is just one of the negative consequences of overthinking and dedicating too much of our energy to rumination.
+While honest reflection can be healthy for personal growth, the morbid reflection of what we cannot change does not serve us in a positive way.

 Another downside to overthinking is the interference it has with problem-solving.
 Overanalyzing a situation or circumstance can prevent us from seeking solutions to our problems, and instead translate to analysis paralysis.

 Furthermore, overthinking can significantly disrupt healthy sleep patterns.
 Studies confirm that most overthinking is done when we retire at night, and doing so will likely cause us to toss and turn for hours.